pm5/docker-php5-nginx-mysql/README.md

-A Docker image for developing PHP app using PHP-FPM and nginx.
+A Docker image packing PHP5 + nginx + MySQL to be used as a tiny VPS.

 Usages
 ------